 It’s your data, so make sure it’s clearly telling the right story.
 Charts and data table can be customized for a more effective representation of your results.
 Customization options include on aspects like chart type, 2D/3D display of charts, color scheme, and more.

-SoGoSurvey provides 2 different types of charts:
+SoGoSurvey provides two different categories of charts:

 When you first run a report, a basic bar graph will be generated.
 From there, you may choose to customize this type or choose a different type of chart or graph.

 Choose to update your basic chart to any of the following options in order to display your results more clearly.